Watch More Tiny Desk Contest Entries We Love

 The Stapletons, "Blue Mountain Girl"

-"Blue Mountain Girl," a rare duet between a harp and classical guitar, is intricate in its folk nature, interweaving the two string instruments with modern invention and otherworldly creativity.
+"Blue Mountain Girl," a duet between a harp and 12-string guitar, is intricate in its folk nature, interweaving the two string instruments with modern invention and otherworldly creativity.
 The Stapletons' song is a lush, synchronized string ballad amplified by ethereal vocals and chamber folk rhythm.
 The Pittsburgh-based duo has created an alluring, timeless song that honors the past and belongs to the present. —Jacqueline Reed

 NoSo, "Allie"